 - Fish allergy

 There are a number of different laws in place regarding food allergies.
-This includes allergen rules, which state that there needs to be labels regarding what foods are, including the following:
+This includes allergen rules, which state that there need to be labels regarding what foods are present, including the following:

 - Molluscs like squid, snails, oysters, whelks, and mussels